zapier/zapier-platform-cli/docs/cli.md

 ## history

-  > Prints all recent history for your app.
+  > Prints all edit history for your app.

   **Usage:** `zapier history`